Sylk0s/minecraft-chatbridge/README.md

 # minecraft-chatbridge
+> ⚠️⚠️⚠️ This project has been rewritten in [sylk0s/mctl](https://github.com/sylk0s/mctl).
+This is an earlier iteration, so should not be used.
+It's also probably broken.

 MCSM: MineCraft Server Manager
 A server manager written in python to manage various type of dedicated servers, but originally written with MC servers in mind